 NORA KIRKPATRICK grew up in rural Iowa, and studied in Africa before graduating from UCLA’s School of Theatre, Film and Television.
 Upon graduation, Nora did what her parents told her not to do, and joined a rock band.
-This band, Edward Sharpe and The Magnetic Zeros, ended up winning a GRAMMY, having a gold record and touring the world, playing Coachella, Lollapalooza, Bonnaroo and SXSW among others.
+This band, Edward Sharpe and The Magnetic Zeros, won a Grammy, a gold record, and toured the world, playing Coachella, Lollapalooza, Bonnaroo and SXSW among others.
 Nora was a founding member and played accordion with the group for seven years.

 Knowing that “professional accordion player,” albeit a lovely detour, was not her ultimate goal, Nora honed her writing skills while on tour, and upon leaving the group, hit the ground running, selling several TV shows.